NEMA continues a 50 year legacy

 “Over the last 5 decades, nationally coordinated efforts have supported local communities through many emergencies,” said Brendan Moon, NEMA’s Coordinator-General.

 “This country has seen a bit of everything.
-From the Brisbane floods and Darwin’s cyclone Tracey in 1974, Ash Wednesday in Victoria and South Australia in 1983, the Newcastle earthquake in 1989, the Thredbo landslide in 1997, Canberra bushfires in 2003 and Black Saturday in 2009 where sadly 173 people died.
+From the Brisbane floods and Darwin’s cyclone Tracy in 1974, Ash Wednesday in Victoria and South Australia in 1983, the Newcastle earthquake in 1989, the Thredbo landslide in 1997, Canberra bushfires in 2003 and Black Saturday in 2009 where sadly 173 people died.
 Just to name a few.”

 There are recent events that also come to mind for Australians reflecting on disasters.
 The Black Summer Bushfires of 2019-20 and the cyclones and flood events throughout 2022-23.